Skip to content

 A

-Cylindrical dandruff is a transparent to white hard scale that attaches like a collar around the base of the eyelashes1).
-When Demodex proliferates in the hair follicle, the host’s keratinocytes reactively hyperkeratinize, and the formed keratin adheres to the base of the eyelashes along with mite feces and debris1).
-Although similar in shape to collarettes seen in staphylococcal blepharitis, cylindrical dandruff is considered a finding with high specificity for Demodex infestation, and when observed, it provides a basis for actively suspecting Demodex involvement1)2).
+Cylindrical dandruff is a transparent to white hard scale that adheres like a collar around the base of the eyelashes1).
+When Demodex proliferates in hair follicles, host keratinocytes reactively hyperkeratinize, and the formed keratin adheres to the base of the eyelashes along with mite feces and debris1).
+Although similar in shape to collarettes seen in staphylococcal blepharitis, cylindrical dandruff is considered a highly specific finding for Demodex infestation, and its presence provides strong evidence to suspect Demodex involvement1)2).

-The etiology of Demodex blepharitis is a combination of excessive Demodex infestation and the host response.
+The pathogenesis of Demodex blepharitis is a combination of Demodex overinfestation and the host response to it.

-Demodex folliculorum and Demodex brevis are both ectoparasites that reside on human skin, and they are found in a certain proportion of healthy individuals1)6).
+Demodex folliculorum and Demodex brevis are both ectoparasites that commonly inhabit human skin, and are found in a certain proportion of healthy individuals1)6).
 The differences between the two are summarized below.

 ItemD. folliculorumD. brevis